Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: Methodology

 \subsection{Training Object}

-Unlike methods \cite{dsvt,centerpoint}, which project 3D voxel features into BEV features and process them through sequential heads for classification and regression, our approach uses a Sparse Voxel Head.
+Unlike methods \cite{centerpoint}, which project 3D voxel features into BEV features and process them through multi-task heads for classification and regression, our approach uses a sparse voxel head \cite{voxelnext}.
 This allows for direct classification and regression on 3D voxel features, enabling more efficient target characterization through spatial index assignment.
+To better supervise the student model, the predictions are constrained by the heatmap and bounding box from the corresponding ground truth.
+Specifically, $L_{reg}$ and $L_{cls}$ are computed as in CenterPoint \cite{centerpoint}.